 If you decide to engage in conversation with a Narcissist or narcissistic person, recognize it will ultimately be forsaking the best interest of your community and children.
 By electing to choose the easy way out (to pacify and indulge a monster), YOU become their #FlyingMonkey — a passive but no less morally culpable enabler who by proxy himself or herself becomes a social justice abuser.

 If you made the mistake of acting as an enabler in the past for the sake of peace, own it.
-Make amends and never let yourself fall into the roll of participating willingly in the cycle of Narcissistic Abuse.
+Make amends and never let yourself fall into the role of participating willingly in the cycle of Narcissistic Abuse.

-By refusing to indulge their attention seeking and argumentative behaviors, you will save yourself a ton of wasted time and are less likely to be hurt or upset by a narcissistic person’s attention seeking ever again.
+By refusing to indulge their attention-seeking and argumentative behaviors, you will save yourself a ton of wasted time and are less likely to be hurt or upset by a narcissistic person’s attention-seeking ever again.

 Learning how to ignore obnoxious and toxic people without feeling a need to actively engage with or being rude to them is key to Narcissistic Abuse recovery.